chaiNNer-org/chaiNNer/docs/CONTRIBUTING.md

 The following commands will only work after you have installed the dependencies of the frontend and the backend, so be sure to follow [Getting Started](#getting-started).

 -   `npm run dev` & `npm start` - See [Running the Application](#running-the-application)
--   `npm run debug` - Same as `npm run dev`, but starts the backend with debugger support.
-You can attach a debugger to the backend by using the `Attach Debugger to chaiNNer` launch configuration in VSCode.
-This allows you to set breakpoints in the backend code.
 -   `npm run lint` - Runs the linter on the frontend and backend code.
 -   `npm run lint:fix` - Runs the linter on the frontend and backend code and fixes all fixable errors.
 This includes formatting, sorting imports, etc.
 -   `npm run test` - Runs the tests.